TomAPU/Linux610BugReort/README.md

 [.config file](kernelconfig)

 ## Pre-compiled binaries
-We have our vmlinux and bzImage uploaded to [a seperate github repo](https://github.com/TomAPU/Linux610BugReort-Bins)
+We have our vmlinux and bzImage uploaded to [Mega](https://mega.nz/folder/OiwmBYiT#lkXtypMW_GUeKawoHw-G8Q)

 ## Boot with QEMU
 ```